FolsomLibraryOccupanyMonitor/FLOM/README.md

 ## Website/Communication
 https://rcos.io/projects/flomv2/flom/profile
 Contact any of the contributors on this page and we can add you to our Mattermost chat!
+This is also where you can find our blog.

 ## Git Branching Model